patbenatar/jquery-nested_attributes/README.md

       beforeDestroy: false          # Function.
 Callback before destroying an item
       afterDestroy: false           # Function.
 Callback after destroying an item
       destroySelector: '.destroy'   # Pass in a custom selector of an element in each item that will destroy that item when clicked
+      deepClone: true               # Do you want jQuery to deep clone the element?
+Deep clones preserve events.
+Undesirable when using BackBone views for each element.